 Mixing this stuffing is amazing, all those flavors wafting into my nose and my stomach is growling with hunger.
 This aroma has me thinking that I need to taste the stuffing to make sure it is seasoned right.
 I take a bit of the stuffing mix and roll it into a ball then flatten it creating a little patty and I throw it into that same saute pan that I cooked the pork all infused with seasoned olive oil.
 OMG, that aroma is intensifying as the pork caramelizes and in just a few brief moments it is ready for the testing.
 Yum, juicy and spicy, all those flavors coming together in a rich and flavorful balance.
 I love those crispy edges of the pork.
 I can definitely say that the stuffing is ready for the peppers!

 I find it quite fun stuffing the peppers that have been cleaned out and are ready to receive this delicious filling.
 I am so excited, I have the oven pre heated at 375 degrees F.

 The kitchen smells amazing, love that smell of roasting peppers and combined with that stuffing getting all brown is truly amazing.
 I am so happy with how this looks.
-Those colors look so inviting and that crinkling that happens to peppers along with those char marks is so appealling to me because I know it means smoky sweet flavor!
+Those colors look so inviting and that crinkling that happens to peppers along with those char marks is so appealing to me because I know it means smoky-sweet flavor!